luuuuk/datavisualizationapp/README.md

 - Cycling
 - Climbing
 - Hiking
+- Skiing

 2. Stats:
-- weekly overview
+- weekly overview (with retroview of previous weeks)
-- monthly overview
+- monthly overview (with retroview of previuos months)
 - 12 weeks overview
-- annual overview
+- annual overview (with retroview of previous years)
 - average speed of the last 25 activities in the categories **Running** and **Cycling**

 3. Goals for a specific activity type, for a specific time span and for a specific goal type: